+The cannabis industry’s general policy seems to be avoidance of “bad vibes” at all costs — even when that means ignoring the pounding vibrations of an oncoming freight train.
 The first few weeks of Donald Trump’s presidency have revealed an unprecedented disregard for the constitutional checks and balances on the executive branch.
 That doesn’t bode well for an industry already precariously balanced on a tenuous high-wire of precedents, amendments and memos.

 The problem isn’t just that Trump and key members of his cabinet have spoken out against legalization and in favor of enforcing federal drug law in decriminalized states, although they have — there are multiple layers to the fear and loathing the cannabis is (or should be) feeling about the future.